-dential development in a rural setting adjacent to Agricultural facilitate a transportation system, sewage disposal, safe Preservation land use areas.
-The 1.5 acre minimum lot size and adequate water supply, recreation and other public requirement and agricultural activities recommended for the RE mended in the Plan are already generally located between 4 and 8.
-The area includes the Rasch homesite at 930 6 Mile Road, land use classification are intended to satisfy a demand for a rural Mile Roads along the Alpine Avenue Corridor.
-This area serves extending easterly to contain the West Central Storage site, then life style without using up prime agricultural land.
+The RE classification is intended to provide for residential development in a rural setting adjacent to Agricultural facilitate a transportation system, sewage disposal, safe Preservation land use areas.
+The 1.5 acre minimum lot size and adequate water supply, recreation and other public requirement and agricultural activities recommended for the RE mended in the Plan are already generally located between 4 and 8 The area includes the Rasch homesite at 930 6 Mile Road, life style without using up prime agricultural land.